Applying Scientific and

-Heimer Engineering evaluates the hot water system in your building and advise you if the system is sufficient.
+The Professional Engineer Building Inspectors evaluate the hot water system in your building and advise you if the system is sufficient.
 You are also advised of the need to budget for upcoming replacement of the hot water system.

-If the roof is not visible, satellite images (when available) of the roof are used to assess the roof.
-This includes historical satellite images, which sometimes allows the roof history to be determined.
+In some cases, it is not possible to safely observe the roof.
+If the roof is not visible, we us available satellite images of the roof to assess the roof.
+This includes historical satellite images, which can allow the roof history to be determined.

 A modern building requires electricity to run many of its vital systems such as lighting, heating, hot water, and air conditioning.
 Because so much of today's equipment requires electric power, some existing buildings do not have enough circuits to support the demands of modern electrical usage.

 Buildings with insufficient electric service may not be old.
 Even a building constructed only 25 years ago may not have the electric wiring to support the today's needs.
 This is especially true of commercial buildings, where the electrical services may not have been designed to meet today's electrical demands.

 Electric service insufficiency is often aggravated by owners who add equipment without properly upgrading the electric wiring.
 If a building owner adds equipment without upgrading the electric service, a hazardous condition may exist